mui/material-ui/docs/src/pages/system/grid/grid.md

 ### row-gap & column-gap

-The `row-gap` and `column-gap` gives the possiblity for specifying the row and column gaps independently.
+The `row-gap` and `column-gap` gives the possibility for specifying the row and column gaps independently.

 {{"demo": "pages/system/grid/RowAndColumnGap.js", "defaultCodeOpen": false, "bg": true}}